Josh Hope (soccer): Club career

 On 9 August 2017, Hope made his professional debut against Brisbane Roar in the FFA Cup as an 80th minute substitute for James Troisi.
 On 19 September 2017, he signed a professional contract with Melbourne Victory, and made his league debut in a Big Blue, replacing Leroy George in the 65th minute against Sydney FC on 7 October 2017.

 On 2 November 2020, Hope announced that he was stepping away from professional football due to online abuse.

 In 2022, Hope returned to playing football in the National Premier Leagues Victoria for Green Gully SC.
-Making his official debut in Green Gully SC's Round 1 3–2 win against the Oakleigh Cannons FC in which he scored 1 goal in the 43rd minute and was substituted off in the 74th minute being replaced by Ethan Brooks.
+Making his official debut in Green Gully SC's Round 1 3–2 win against the Oakleigh Cannons FC in which he scored in the 43rd minute and was substituted off in the 74th minute being replaced by Ethan Brooks.

 International career

 On the 6 September 2015, Hope was selected as captain for the U-17 Joeys pre World Cup tour of France and was later a member of their FIFA U-17 World Cup squad in Chile.

 On 2 September 2016, Hope was selected as part of a 23-man Young Socceroos squad for the 2016 AFF U-19 Youth Championship in Vietnam.